denyskryvobok/university-cms/README.md

 - The corresponding endpoints were added to the Timetable controller

 #### Try functionality

+###### Timetable manager page
-To use this functionality, you must have an admin role.
-In the admin profile, you need to click on the "Manage Subjects" button, after which you will be redirected to the subject manager page.
+when: you click on the "Manage Subjects" button in the admin profile and select the group and the month for which the schedule will be made.\
-Above the table with subjects, you can select functionality with the addition of a schedule depending on the group and month.
-After selecting the group and the month for which the schedule will be made, you will be taken to the timetable manager page.
+then: you will be redirected to the timetable manager page.
+In this page you will see all days of month and timetables for these days
-This page will show the schedule for each day of the month.
-You can delete, update, and add, schedules for each day.
-To add a new subject to the schedule for a certain day, you will need to select its order, the name of the subject, and the teacher itself.
-To update a certain subject in the schedule you need to change its order or name or teacher and press update.
-You can also remove a specific item from the schedule by clicking the delete button.
+###### Add subject for the selected day
+when: you select subject order, the subject, and the teacher for this subject, for the selected day, and click "Add Subject" button\
+then: the subject for the selected day of month will be added
+###### Delete subject from the selected day
+when: you click on the "Delete" button of the selected subject\
+then: the subject will be deleted from the schedule for the selected day
+###### Update subject from the selected day
+when: you change subject order, name or teacher and press the "Update" button\
+then: this subject for the selected day of month will be updated

 ## User Capabilities
 Unauthenticated user: